denten-books/plain-text/1-device.md

 > [...] adapted to initiate a succession of electrical impulses all of which
 > have a character representing significance, a receiver adapted to detect
-> variations in time intervals elapsing between successive impulses, a
+> variations in the time intervals elapsing between successive impulses, a
 > plurality of interpreting relays selectively actuated by said receiver, and a
-> printed mechanism responsive for the combined action
+> printing mechanism responsive to the combined action
-> [@bumstead_telegraphy_1916, 12-13].
+> [@bumstead_telegraphy_1916, 13-4].

-What began as a description of a mechanism for information transmittal, ended with a claim about hermeneutics of control.
+What began as a description of a communication mechanism, concluded with a claim about hermeneutics of control.
 Starting with clause 14, the brothers describe a telegraph system capable of transmitting impulses at varying time intervals.
-In the language of the patent, the length of a time interval "represents significance," involving an automated receiver responsible for "distributing, interpreting, and recording."
-The printing mechanism is further "arranged to print the interpretation of the signals."[@bumstead_telegraphy_1916, 6] The interpreting relays thus transform time intervals into typography, representing letters, figures, and other characters, in "accordance with code."[@bumstead_telegraphy_1916, 13] Initially, the telegraph "interprets" with the aim of "transmitting intelligence."
+In the language of the patent, the length of a time interval "represent[s] significance," involving an automated receiver responsible for "distributing, interpreting, and recording."[@bumstead_telegraphy_1916, 14] The printing mechanism is further "arranged to print the interpretation of the signals."[@bumstead_telegraphy_1916, 6] Interpreting relays thus transform time intervals into typography, representing letters, figures, and other characters, in "accordance with a code." [@bumstead_telegraphy_1916, 13] Initially, the telegraph "interprets" with the aim of "transmitting intelligence."
+[@bumstead_telegraphy_1916, 12]

 Subsequently, the authors understood also that the length of the transmitted time interval could also signify information used to actuate a variety of devices.
 By the middle of the patent, the brothers begin to refer to their invention in broad terms as a "controlling medium," capable of regulating remotely everything from typesetting machines to generic sunflower switches.
-"Indeed the detector and the interpreting relay could be made to actuate a set of sunflower switches for an indicator without including a printer at all," they conclude [@bumstead_telegraphy_1916, 12].
+"Indeed, the detector and interpreting relays could be made to actuate a set of sunflower switches for an indicator [...] without including a printer at all," they conclude [@bumstead_telegraphy_1916, 12].
 What starts out as a communication device, by the end of the patent is generalized into a universal control mechanism.